euiyounghwang/Prometheus-monitoring-exporter/README.md

 - xMatters is a service reliability platform used for incident management, specifically designed to automate workflows, ensure infrastructure and application reliability, and accelerate incident resolution.
 It helps teams respond to and resolve IT issues faster by automating communications, orchestrating workflows, and providing real-time insights.
 - Trigger Alerts by Webhook (https://help.xmatters.com/integrations/other/triggeralertsbywebhook.htm) : The Trigger Alerts by Webhook workflow is a pre-built workflow template designed to help you start notifying users and groups with minimal setup.
 It lets you create an alert and send notifications by simply sending an HTTP request to xMatters from any application capable of sending a webhook.

+### Push Alert
+- Gotify (https://gotify.net/) : Gotify is a self-hosted push notification service created for sending and receiving messages in real time.

 ### Auto Start Script